Sober lifestyles: 'I can still be confident on orange juice'

 Liv, known as Self Love Liv, said she had found she was drinking "purely to numb" her emotions.

-She said there was a perception that people who stopped drinking were alcoholics, and added that she wanted people to be more aware of how alcohol can affect their mental health.
+She said there was a perception people who stopped drinking were alcoholics, and added she wanted people to be more aware of how alcohol could affect their mental health.

 "The joy of not having a horrific, suicidal hangover the next day is out of this world," she said.